 How to do it

 Empty the lobster and set the meat aside.

 In a wide pan, slowly cook the carcass in the wine for at least two hours.
 Cover with water if required, the carcass should be well submerged all the time.

 When done, put through a strainer and set aside.
 Cut the shallot into fine cubes and caramelise in olive oil over medium heat.
 Deglaze with a sip of white wine and add the lobster stock and the tea bag with the herbs and spices.
 Let simmer for another half an hour.

-Before serving, warm the lobster meat in the broth and transfer to soup plates, set aside in a warm place (e.g. the oven on 50°C).
+Before serving, remove the tea bags and warm the lobster meat in the broth.
+Transfer to soup plates or bowls and set aside in a warm place (e.g. the oven on 50°C).
 Add the butter and the cognac to the broth and vigorously whisk until the broth gets light and foamy.
 Pour over the lobster meat and add a dollop of whipped cream.
 Serve warm, not burning hot.